 Your body’s experience is the most intelligent measurement for whether or not some aspect of your life is working for you.
 Adding mindfulness to our work with the physical body helps you understand the signals your body is sending you every day, and to recognize the patterns you unconsciously hold that create pain, immobility, and limitation.
 Studying those signals will teach you to slow down and make more intelligent, more connected, healthier decisions, and will give you the basic skills necessary for sustaining and deepening the changes Rolfing makes to your body long after our work together is complete.

-To support these explorations, I completed a two-year, 360-hour training in the Hakomi Method through the Hakomi Institute Southwest in April 2016.
+To support these explorations, I completed a two-year, 360-hour training in the Hakomi Method through the Hakomi Institute Southwest in April 2016, and in 2017 I began the certification process to become a Hakomi Practitioner.

 “Watching a child makes it obvious that the development of his mind comes through his movements.” – Maria Montessori